oliviermasson/snapomatic/README.md

     >> Recovering database UATU
     Media recovery complete.
     >> Database UATU recovery complete

+As long as recovery completed, the databases are then opened:

     Opening databases...
     >> Opening database HRU
     >> Database HRU is open